-He knows there’s no future.
+He knows there’s no future for the two of you, so he keeps silent.
 He’s just in this for the fun and nothing serious.
-He stays silent when you future talk and disappears versus “Hurting your feelings” letting you know he’s not on the same relationship page as you are.
+He stays silent when you future talk and disappears versus “hurting your feelings” letting you know he’s not on the same relationship page as you are.

 At this point, he feels like you are not hearing him so instead of going through the drama of a breakup again he just disappears.
 Really listen to what men are saying to you because men mean what they say.
 We as women don’t always mean what we say… mostly because we are people pleasers and we think things are changeable.
 The disconnect happens because we think men think this way too!
 They do not!

 I’ve given you 5 warning signs to watch for in future relationships.
-Use these.
+Use them.
 They can save you a lot of heartbreak in the future.